Superrehtard/old_diaspora_wiki/Installing-on-Debian.md

 ### NodeJS

 You will also need nodejs.
-In **Debian 7.0**, simple run
+In **Debian 7.0**, simply run

    sudo apt-get install nodejs

-Currently this is not available in the stable release of **Debian 6.0** so here are instructions on installing from source.
+nodejs isn't available in the Debian repositories for **Debian 6.0,** so it must be installed from source.

     git clone https://github.com/joyent/node.git
     cd node